Master of Arts in English

 Steven Edwards, PhD

 The Master of Arts in English (MA) The English MA offers students an introduction to graduate study in literature, culture, and teaching, connecting students to a diverse and impressive community of teachers, scholars, and writers.
 The program features courses in Literature and Teaching.
 This is a 30-credit program, including either 24 credits of coursework and 6 credits of thesis work, or 30 credits of coursework and an exit exam.
 Courses will be offered in different modes of delivery, including, residential, hybrid and online.

-- Promote graduate-level scholarship in the study of literature
+- Students will produce graduate-level scholarship in the study of literature and culture.

-- Encourage the development of a wide range of literary knowledge, including a global perspective
+- Students will develop a wide range of literary knowledge, including a global perspective.

-- Polish and expand writing style and techniques
+- Students will polish and expand their writing style and techniques.

-- Explore major literary theories and the history of English as a discipline
+- Students will explore major literary theories and the history of English Studies as a discipline.

 Admissions Standards and Criteria